AdnaneX/smaterial/README.md

     - Add more JavaScript functionality (open / close by JavaScript call)
 - Progress
     - Fix buffer animation
+    - Circle progress
 - Selection
     - Add hovers
     - Add radials for mobile
+    - Add support for FireFox and IE / Edge
 - Settings
     - Make variables consistent
     - Give variables a clearer name of what they do